-If you’re visiting Alice Springs for the NT Writers’ Festival, here’s some basic information to help you pack and prepare.
+If you’re visiting Alice Springs for the Writers’ Festival, here’s some basic information to help you pack and prepare.

 Alice Springs is situated on the traditional lands of the Arrernte people in the arid heart of Australia.
 The Arrernte name for Alice Springs is Mparntwe.